Marathi cinema: Revitalization: The Resurgence in the 2010s

-The New Wave (2020s–present)
+The New Wave and challenges (2020s–present)

 The COVID-19 pandemic had a profound impact on the Marathi film industry, as it did on cinema worldwide.
 With theaters closing and production halting, many films scheduled for release were postponed, leading to significant financial losses for filmmakers and production houses.
 Approximately 110 Marathi language films remained unreleased due to the pandemic.
 The pandemic forced the industry to adapt rapidly, embracing digital platforms for film releases, which allowed filmmakers to reach audiences.
 Films like Well Done Baby (2021) and The Disciple (2021) were released straight on streaming platforms.
 Additionally, Picasso, directed by Abhijeet Mohan Warang, was the first Marathi film to have a direct digital release.
 It also marked the first time a Marathi film documented Dashavatara, an early form of folk theatre, in its original style.

 As theaters reopened, the industry shifted its focus toward innovative storytelling and a variety of genres.
 The ensemble film Jhimma became the first to release in theaters post-pandemic, achieving significant success by running for 50 days, ultimately grossing over ₹14.07 crore.
 The following year 2022, is considered as one of the most successful year as many films were hit.
 The year highlighted a diverse range of genres, including the zombie comedy Zombivli, the historical action Pawankhind, the musical romantic Chandramukhi, the thriller Y, and the accidental drama Ananya.
 The year concluded with Ritesh Deshmukh's blockbuster film Ved, which grossed ₹75 crore (approximately $9.0 million), making it one of the highest-grossing Marathi films of all time.
 Additionally, Pondicherry became the first Marathi film to be entirely shot on smartphone, while Har Har Mahadev made history as the first Marathi film to be released in Telugu, Tamil, and Kannada languages.
 Throughout the decade, the industry continued to produce biographical, comedy, drama, and historical films, but woman-centric films reached new heights.
 Notably, Kedar Shinde's Baipan Bhaari Deva, centered around six elderly sisters, became the second highest-grossing Marathi film of all time, grossing over ₹92 crore and making history as the first female-centric movie to achieve such success.
+In 2024, Nach Ga Ghuma became the highest-grossing Marathi film of the year.